ENTER THE DRAGON — CLASSIC FILM PICK

 Keeping with the popular revenge theme of ‘70’s era cinema, the story establishes Bruce Lee’s character “Lee” as a Shaolin student called upon by a British intelligence agency to infiltrate the island compound of Han, a former Shaolin Monk-turned-evil-villain who now heads up a drug smuggling and sex trafficking ring.
 Lee’s Shaolin master explains that Han’s thugs were responsible for the death of Lee’s sister Su Lin (Angela Mao Ying).

 Every three years Han holds a martial arts tournament on his remote island to attract recruits for his dubious business practices.
 Lee is one of three main contenders in the competition.
 John Saxon plays Roper, an American martial arts master with a gambling problem.
 Roper’s debts to the American Mafia make him a seemingly ideal mark for Han’s brand of illicit indoctrination.
-Roper’s Viet Nam War veteran buddy Williams is a tall lanky African American from the ghetto, where racists cops take out their aggression on a regular basis.
+Roper’s Viet Nam War veteran buddy Williams (Jim Kelly) is a tall lanky African American from the ghetto, where racists cops take out their aggression on a regular basis.
 Williams is looking for wealth and fame.

 Bruce Lee’s infectious charisma and smart sense of humor come through in his vivid facial expressions.
 Lee’s catlike agility and blinding speed during fight sequences with numerous attackers arrive with high-pitched animal sounds.
 His character’s killer instinct is tempered by a brutal brand of empathy he expresses as he stamps the life out of his opponents.
 Precise attention to Lee’s form-fitting costumes fetishizes his dynamic onscreen personality.
 James Bond has nothing on Bruce Lee’s super-action spy.